 Transportation – Of course you need to allot a budget for the transportation to attend job interviews, job fair etc it would range around AED250-300 or Php 3000 using bus or trains

-Total amount for the 1st month is ; Php 48,660 (This is only a estimated cost, it is depends on how fast you can find work, but of course you should be ready in any unexpected scenarios, you should always have a plan B lets say you will be able to get the job on your 3rd month the amount you will be spending is PHP78660.00 if you can afford it and willing to spend it you are free to do so
+Total amount for the 1st month is ; Php 48,660 (This is only an estimated cost, it depends on how fast you can find work, but of course you should be ready for any unexpected scenarios, you should always have a plan B lets say you will be able to get the job on your 3rd month the amount you will be spending is PHP78660.00 if you can afford it and willing to spend it you are free to do so

-6. You had prepared everything and you are ready to fly, but before that you need to ready your self on the situations waiting for you and the reality in Dubai, impossible for you to have your own private room, comfortable bed and with peace environment, as most of the apartments are crowded and with different working schedule so expect a not so quite place.
+6. You had prepared everything and you are ready to fly, but before that you need to ready your self for the situations waiting for you and the reality in Dubai, impossible for you to have your own private room, comfortable bed and with peaceful environment, as most of the apartments are crowded and with different working schedule so expect a not so quite place.

 7. Leave the pride and sensitive attitude in Philippines, there is no space for that in Dubai, Most of the Arab employers or even colleague has a high peach of voice when speaking and bossy personality, I am not saying that you will follow whatever they ask instead just go with it and eventually you will learn how to play their games.

-10.And most of it, do not expect too much when it comes to salary, Dubai maybe a land of luxurious things but salary is not that much, specially if you don’t have any gulf experience.
-But this is better compare to a minimum salary in Philippines at least in here the opportunities for career growth, financial stability are more broad and achievable.
+10.And most of it, do not expect too much when it comes to salary, Dubai maybe a land of luxurious things but salary is not that much, especially if you don’t have any gulf experience.
+But this is better compare to a minimum salary in the Philippines at least in here the opportunities for career growth, financial stability is more broad and achievable.